SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ## IMU Calibration

 Some IMUs, such as the MPU9250, BMI160, and MPU+QMC5883L, require manual calibration.
-This only needs to be performed once upon first setting up your SlimeVR tracker.
+This only needs to be performed once upon first setting up your SlimeVR tracker, however, you may need to perform the calibration multiple times before reaching satisfactory results.
 More information on how you would calibrate your IMUs can be [found here.](https://docs.slimevr.dev/server-setup/installing-and-connecting.html#test-your-trackers)

 ---
 ### Credits